 Since 2009, Teach For America has worked alongside our partners in Greater Tulsa to create opportunities for all kids in our city.

-If you were to visit our region, you might hear one of our nearly 165 corps members say "We are greater together."
-But this isn't just a tagline.
-It is our deep belief in what is possible for kids when you build strong coalitions across lines of difference that has defined our work.
-Over the past decade, Teach For America has built a leadership pipeline of over 420 changemakers working to move the needle in Greater Tulsa's educational landscape.
+If you were to visit our region, you might hear one of our corps members say "We are Greater Together."
+But this isn't just a tagline - it is our deep belief in what is possible for kids when you build strong coalitions across lines of difference that has defined our work by centering resilience, relationships & results.
+Over the past decade, Teach For America Greater Tulsa has supported more than 1,000 corps members whose collective work is moving the needle in Greater Tulsa's educational landscape.

-Our state and city needs leaders who believe in justice, who recognize the systemic effects of poverty and racism, and who want to do something about it.
+In 2019, Teach For America Greater Tulsa was recognized by the Tulsa Regional Chamber as the Inclusion Champion at the second annual State of Inclusion breakfast.
+This award recognizes companies for outstanding diversity, equity, and inclusion (DEI) practices.
+Our state and city needs more leaders who believe in justice, who understand the systemic effects of poverty and racism, and who want to do something about it.
 We need a diverse coalition of leaders fueling progress for our kids.

 Alumni that live in the area